 Raphael | 1502-1503 | Tempera on Wood | Pinacoteca Room VIII

-You’ll find the Virgin Mary in the upper portion of the painting receiving the crown of the “blessed mother” from Jesus.
-Angels surround them and some are even playing musical instruments.
-The play on color is similar to the transfiguration where the darker colors are below and as your eyes naturally ascend upwards, the color scheme becomes lighter.
-The faces are showing the ideal beauty of man and express even more so in the angelic face of the Virgin Mary.
+The play on color is similar to the Transfiguration, where the darker colors are below.
+As your eyes naturally move upwards, the color scheme becomes lighter.
+The faces show the ideal beauty of man, which is expressed even more so in the angelic face of the Virgin Mary.

 17. Artemis Of Ephesus